EricssonBroadcastServices/iOSClientExposure/README.md

 The basic building block of any interaction with the *EMP Exposure layer* is `Environment`.
 This `struct` details the customer specific information required to make requests.

 Besides an `Environment`, a valid `SessionToken` is required for accessing most of the functionality.
 This token is returned upon succesful authentication through the `Authenticate` endpoint.
+Several methods exist for dealing with user authentication, listed below.

 ```Swift
 Authenticate(environment: exposureEnv)